Rfluid/openai-whisper/README.md

 - 🔀 Optional `--batch-size` flag to split audio into chunks
 - ⏩ Optional `--offset` to skip seconds from the beginning
 - 🎯 Optional `--limit` to transcribe only a specific duration
+- 📝 Optional `--prompt` to provide a text prompt to guide the transcription
 - 💾 Saves transcription to a plain `.txt` file
 - 🔐 Uses `.env` for secure API key management